adcimon/cheatsheets/livekit/README.md

 ## CLI

-LiveKit has the command-line interface [livekit-cli](https://github.com/livekit/livekit-cli) that can be used to access server APIs, create tokens, create and join rooms, generate test traffic, etc.
+The [livekit-cli](https://github.com/livekit/livekit-cli) command-line interface can be used to access server APIs, create tokens, create and join rooms, generate test traffic, etc.

 Create a token.
 ```